w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Time-delayed Proxies

-We can add an additional layer of security to proxies by giving them a delay time.
-The delay will be quantified in number of blocks. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} has 6 seconds of block-time.
-A delay value of 10 will mean 10 blocks, which equals to 1 minute of delay.
+We can add a layer of security to proxies by giving them a delay time.
+The delay will be quantified in a number of blocks. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} has approximately 6 seconds of block time.
+A delay value of 10 will mean 10 blocks, which equals approximately 1 minute of delay.
-The proxy will announce it's intended action and wait for the number of blocks defined in the delay time before executing it.
+The proxy will announce its intended action and wait for the number of blocks defined in the delay time before executing it.
 The proxy will include the hash of the intended function call in the announcement.
-Within this time window, the intended action may be cancelled by accounts that control the proxy.
+Within this time window, the intended action may be canceled by accounts that control the proxy.
 Now we can use proxies knowing that any malicious actions can be noticed and reverted within a delay period.

 :::caution The Polkadot-JS UI cannot handle complicated proxy setups